DivyanshIITB/soc-LLM/README.md

 - **Data Loading:** Used `torchvision.datasets.MNIST` and `DataLoader` to prepare training and testing sets.
 - **Model Definition:** Implemented a simple feedforward neural network with multiple linear layers and ReLU activations.
 - **Training:** Trained using `CrossEntropyLoss` and the `Adam` optimize

+## Assignment 2: Sentiment Analysis with LSTM using PyTorch
+- Gained hands-on experience with text preprocessing techniques such as tokenization, padding, and vocabulary indexing for NLP tasks.
+- Built and trained an LSTM-based sentiment classification model using PyTorch from scratch.
+- Explored dataset distribution, tackled class imbalance (if any), and evaluated performance using metrics like accuracy, precision, and recall.
+- Experimented with various hyperparameters including embedding size, LSTM hidden units, and learning rate to optimize model performance.
+- Visualized model performance (e.g., training curves or confusion matrix) and documented the entire ML pipeline from data loading to prediction.